mairod/Creative-Boilerplate/README.md

 ## Storage

-There is a singleton for storing data and recovering it anywhere.
+There is a global object for storing data and recovering it anywhere.

 Simply use :

 ```
-import * as tools from './lib/tools.class.js'

-var storage = new tools.Storage
+STORAGE.my_var = "foo";

+and after :

+let my_var = STORAGE.my_var;
 ```

 ## Framerate Visualizer